REED W. HOYER, MD

 Dr. Hoyer’s clinical expertise encompasses all areas of the adult upper extremity, including traumatic injuries, degenerative conditions, sports injuries, and peripheral nerve disorders.
 He is also well versed in traumatic injuries to the pediatric upper extremity.
 He has a special interest in elbow pathology, including fractures, instability, elbow arthroscopy, and elbow replacement.
 Additionally, he is interested in primary and revision total joint arthroplasty of the shoulder.

-Dr. Hoyer is a candidate member of the American Academy of Orthopedic Surgeons and the American Society for Surgery of the Hand.
-He is also an Emerging Leader in the American Orthopedic Association, and he is a member of the AMA and the Indiana State Medical Association.
+Dr. Hoyer is a diplomat of the American Academy of Orthopedic Surgeons.
+He is a member of the American Society for Surgery of the Hand, American Association for Hand Surgery, AMA and the Indiana State Medical Association.
+He is also an Emerging Leader in the American Orthopedic Association.